soundpress/RulesOfNYC/docs/c06/index.rst

    (3) Soil gas, sub-slab soil gas, and indoor air samples should be analyzed for VOCs by EPA Method TO-15 at an ELAP-certified laboratory.
 If ELAP certification is not available, certification by other agencies and/or organizations is recommended.
 Additional analyses may be warranted if the type of contamination suspected cannot be adequately characterized by these analyses.
 New York State Department of Health Category B Deliverables are not required to satisfy an (E) Designation.

    (4) Toxicity Characteristic Leaching Procedure, Method 1311, as delineated in EPA SW-846, 40 C.F.R.
-261 and required by OER, or an EPA approved successor method shall be used where appropriate.
+Part 261 and required by OER, or an EPA approved successor method shall be used where appropriate.

    (5) Samples from sites on the DEC Registry of Inactive Hazardous Waste Sites shall use a laboratory certified under EPA's Contract Laboratory Program or DEC's Analytical Services Program (ASP).